Long Beach, California: Municipal

 Long Beach held its elections for City Council on April (primary) and June (runoff) until the 2018 election.
 Starting with the 2020 election, primary election is being held in March and runoff election is being held in November.

 The major exception to the full range of municipal services is electricity, which is provided by Southern California Edison.

+Earthquake safety

+Long Beach sits atop the Newport–Inglewood Fault.
+Severe damage occurred in the 1933 Long Beach earthquake.

+A 1986 law authored by State Senator Al Alquist concerning unreinforced masonry buildings resulted in the demolition or retrofitting of many of these buildings in Long Beach.

+The city's Seismic Resiliency Program encourages the retrofit of soft story buildings.
+This type of building is the highest priority for remediation.
+Statistics gathered by survey indicate there are 3,226 soft story buildings in Long Beach, containing 26,000 living units, and housing over 100,000 Long Beach residents.

+Other buildings of concern include non-ductile concrete and steel moment frame buildings.

 Federal and state representation

 In the California State Senate, Long Beach is represented by Democrat Lena Gonzalez who represents the 33rd district.
 In the California State Assembly, it is split between the 65th district, represented by Democrat Mike Gipson, and the 69th district represented by Democrat Josh Lowenthal.

 In the United States House of Representatives, Long Beach is split between California's 42nd congressional district (Rep. Robert Garcia) and 44th district (Rep. Nanette Barragán).

 Politics

 According to the California Secretary of State, as of October 19, 2020, Long Beach has 279,735 registered voters.
 Of those, 147,276 (52.65%) are registered Democrats, 47,615 (17.02%) are registered Republicans, and 66,857 (23.90%) have declined to state a political party/are independents.